-- explore reproduction and the transmission of biological information from generation to generation and the impact this has on species diversity. - apply their understanding of chromosomes to explain the process of meiosis.
+- ▷ explore reproduction and the transmission of biological information from generation to generation and the impact this has on species diversity. - □ apply their understanding of chromosomes to explain the process of meiosis.

-- consider how the relationship between genes, and the environment and epigenetic factors influence phenotypic expression. - explain the inheritance of characteristics, analyse patterns of inheritance, interpret pedigree charts and predict outcomes of genetic crosses. - analyse the advantages and disadvantages of asexual and sexual reproductive strategies, including the use of reproductive cloning technologies. - study structural, physiological and behavioural adaptations that enhance an organism's survival. - explore interdependences between species, focusing on how keystone species and top predators structure and maintain the distribution, density and size of a population.
+- genes, and the environment and epigenetic factors influence phenotypic expression. - ▷ explain the inheritance of characteristics, analyse patterns of inheritance, interpret pedigree charts and predict outcomes of genetic crosses. - analyse the advantages and disadvantages of asexual and sexual reproductive strategies, including the use of reproductive cloning technologies. - behavioural adaptations that enhance an organism's survival. - explore interdependences between species, focusing on how keystone species and top predators structure and maintain the distribution, density and size of a population.
 They also consider the contributions of Aboriginal and Torres Strait Islander knowledge and perspectives in understanding the survival of organisms in Australian ecosystems. - A student-directed research investigation into a contemporary ethical issue is to be undertaken in Area of Study 3.
 The investigation relates to the application of genetic knowledge, reproductive science, inheritance or adaptations and interdependencies beneficial for survival.